enreeco/alexa-force/README.md

 To complete the account linking configuration use the *AlexaOAuthStarter* page as main login page.

+#### Test classes

+No test class available in this version of the library.

 ## Guide

 Refer to the tutorial at http://developer.salesforce.com/blogs/developer-relations/2015/10/salesforce-alexa-skills-kit-integrate-amazon-echo-with-salesforce.html